adhirajcs/Youtube_Video_Downloader/README.md

 To use the Youtube_Video_Downloader(Youtube_Video_Downloader.exe), run the exe file by double clicking on it.
 The application will prompt the user to enter a YouTube video link and select a desired resolution for the video download.
 Once the video is downloaded, the user can close the window.

+## Location of the downloaded videos

+All the videos will be downloaded in the downloads folder.
+If there isn't a downloads folder avaiable then the program will create one and will save the downloaded videos in that folder.

 ## Functionality

 The script performs the following functionality: